Writing Your Business Plan Executive Summary

-Executive Summary Elements
+Business Plan Executive Summary Elements

 To provide a brief overview of the business plan, the executive summary section should follow the structure of the plan’s sections.
 Being concise enables the reader to quickly grasp the key points and objectives outlined in the plan.

-Vision and Mission
+Vision and Mission:

-Company Overview including History, Structure and Leadership
+Company Overview including History, Structure, and Leadership:

 In this section of the business plan executive summary, we provide information about the company’s location, duration of operation, and the experienced individuals managing the business.
 Although this is just a summary, we aim to provide the readers with a brief overview of the company’s structure and leadership.
 We will elaborate further on management experience in the detailed business plan.

-Business Model (Products or Services)
+Business Model (Products or Services):

 The section of a business plan known as the business model highlights the product or service offered by the company, along with the selling channels and target market.
 This segment is essential as it explains the solution provided to the consumer and how it addresses their problems, ultimately defining the company’s purpose.
 The executive summary must clearly and concisely detail the company’s raison d’être.

-Your Competitive Advantages
+Your Competitive Advantages:

-Startup Funding Requests or Funding Needs Summary for Established Businesses
+Startup Funding Requests or Funding Needs Summary for Established Businesses:

 If you’re starting a business, the funding needs summary will outline the expenses required to launch and operate your company.
-For established and growing companies, it’s important to identify the additional cost elements that require funding.
+For established and growing companies, it’s essential to identify the additional cost elements that require funding.
 Typically, you should address the budget needs for the first year, or if you have projections, consider the cost needs for two to three years.
-When repaying a loan, it is important to factor in the costs, such as interest and direct loan payments, in the financial proforma.
+When repaying a loan, it is essential to factor in the costs, such as interest and direct loan payments, in the financial proforma.

-Here is an example of an executive summary
+Here is an example executive summary